stefanomagnan/stefanomagnan.github.io/README.md

-# Welcome ro my GitHub Repository!
+# Welcome to my GitHub Repository!

 In this repository, I will present the personal and group projects I have created during my Master in Business Analytics and Big Data, IE Univeristy.